dwarvesf/playground/Frontend/Report/frontend-report-first-half-of-november-2024.md

 ### [How Recall.ai Cut AWS Costs by $1M with Shared Memory Optimization](https://www.recall.ai/post/how-websockets-cost-us-1m-on-our-aws-bill)

-Recall.ai reduced AWS costs by $1M annually and cut CPU usage by 50% by leveraging Shared Memory for direct access between processes, eliminating the need for data copying
+Recall.ai reduced AWS costs by $1M annually and cut CPU usage by 50% by leveraging Shared Memory for direct access between processes, eliminating the need for data copying.

 ### Quick links